Alex Campbell (singer)

-Biography
+Early life

 Campbell was born in Glasgow, Scotland, to a family who originated in the Hebrides.
 His parents and two sisters died from tuberculosis in the same year, and Campbell spent time in an orphanage before being taken in by his grandmother.
 During World War II, he met American, Polish and Australian servicemen who were based in Glasgow and developed an interest in the songs they sang.

 After leaving school, he began a career in the Civil Service, but left after an incident in which he lost his temper.
 He enrolled, apparently on a whim, on a course at the Sorbonne in Paris, France, but ran out of money and busked to support himself, playing guitar and singing Lead Belly songs and Scottish folk songs.
 It has been claimed that he pretended to be a blind blues singer with a white stick.